r-spatial/spdep/docs/reference/moran.plot.seismogram.md

   default option stored in the listw object; if FALSE stop with error for any empty neighbour sets, if TRUE permit the weights list to be formed with zero-length weights vectors

+- na.action:

+  a function (default `na.fail`), can also be `na.omit` or `na.exclude` - in these cases the weights list will be subsetted to remove NAs in the data.
+It may be necessary to set zero.policy to TRUE because this subsetting may create no-neighbour observations.
+Note that only weights lists created without using the glist argument to `nb2listw` may be subsetted.
+If `na.pass` is used, zero is substituted for NA values in calculating the spatial lag.
+(Note that na.exclude will only work properly starting from R 1.9.0, na.omit and na.exclude assign the wrong classes in 1.8.\*)

+- conditional:

+  default TRUE: expectation and variance are calculated using the conditional randomization null (Sokal 1998 Eqs.
+A7 & A8).
+Elaboration of these changes available in Sauer et al. (2021).
+If FALSE: expectation and variance are calculated using the total randomization null (Sokal 1998 Eqs.
+A3 & A4).

+- alternative:

+  a character string specifying the alternative hypothesis, must be one of greater, less or two.sided (default).

+- mlvar:

+  default TRUE: values of local Moran's I are reported using the variance of the variable of interest (sum of squared deviances over n), but can be reported as the sample variance, dividing by (n-1) instead; both are used in other implementations.

+- adjust.x:

+  default FALSE, if TRUE, x values of observations with no neighbours are omitted in the mean of x

+- quadrant.type:

+  Default `"mean"`, for `"localmoran"` objects only, can be `c("mean", "median", "pysal")` to partition the Moran scatterplot;
+  `"mean"` partitions on the means of the variable and its spatial lag, `"median"` on medians of the variable and its spatial lag, `"pysal"` at zero for the centred variable and its spatial lag

 ## Details